Ferdinand Lee Barnett (Chicago): Conservator and early activism

 In December 1877, Barnett, along with co-editors Abram T. Hall, Jr. and James E. Henderson, organized the semi-monthly newspaper, the Conservator, the first edition appearing on January 1, 1878.
 Also among the editors and stakeholders was Iowan Alexander Clark.
-He moved to Chicago in 1884, where he served as an editor on the paper.
+He moved to Chicago in 1884, where he served as an editor of the paper.
 (Clark was appointed as US ambassador to Liberia in 1891.)

 The Conservator was a radical journal that focused on justice and equal rights, and Barnett was soon recognized as a local black leader.
 He was selected as a delegate to the May 1879 National Conference of Colored Men in Nashville, where he gave a noted speech calling for unity and education.
 He was a delegate to the 1884 Inter-State Conference of Colored Men in Pittsburgh, and the national convention of the Timothy Thomas Fortune led Afro-American League in Chicago in 1890 where he was named secretary.